AnxiousAccountant/chirpy-test/_posts/2021-11-28-non-alcoholic-beers.md

 ![Beer](/assets/img/beers/beers.gif){: width="180" .right}
 With most of the beers there is a story, others only worthy of a couple of lines but each given a score out of 10 and as I try new ones they will be added to the list and from 2021 onwards I will be reviewing them as close to trying as possible

-<h2 style="display: none;"> Techniques for non-alcoholic beers</h2>
+<h1> Techniques for non-alcoholic beers</h1>

 Interestingly I have learnt a little about how non alcoholic beers are made in most cases the beer is brewed normally and then the alcohol is taken out but most breweries keep their exact technique secret, but below are the 4 most common techniques to produce a non-alcoholic beer which is defined as having 0.5% ABV or less are:

-<h3 style="display: none;"> Reverse osmosis</h3>

 1. Reverse osmosis: is a water purification process that uses a partially permeable membrane to separate ions, unwanted molecules and larger particles in the case of beer the alcohol and water is removed, leaving a concentrated version of the beer, the water is then added back without the alcohol.